ShunSakurai/check_forbidden/README.md

 - Dividing the script part and the UI part (main)
 - The ability to exclude 101% and 100% matches
 - Create expanded pane for options
-- Sorting Summary results on Command Prompt
+- Sorting the Summary results
 - Preparing installer
 - Preparing icon
 - Resizable window